 Are you up to date with the regulatory requirements for clinical research?

-Do you understand the impact and new requirements of the EU Clinical Trials Regulation and delegated acts and guidelines?
+Do you understand the impact and new requirements of the EU Clinical Trial Regulation and delegated acts and guidelines?

-This course will take you through the key regulatory and guideline requirements for clinical research in Europe, including the new EU Clinical Trial Regulation, the new ICH GCP (R2) guideline and existing Directive requirements.
+This course will take you through the key regulatory and guideline requirements for clinical research in Europe, including the new EU Clinical Trial Regulation and existing Directive requirements.
 Key US requirements which impact on trials being carried out in Europe will also be briefly covered.

 Key topics to be covered include: